harpalsahota/bbaug/README.md

 - **Probability**: Probability of augmentation being applied
 - **Magnitude**: The degree of the augmentation (values are integers between 0 and 10)

-A policy is a collection of augmentations: e.g.
+A `single policy` is a collection of augmentations: e.g.
 ```python
 single_policy = [('translation', 0.5, 1), ('rotation', 1.0, 9)]
 ```
 In the above example we have two augmentations in a single policy.
 The `translation` policy has a probability of 0.5 and a magnitude of 1, whereas the `rotation` policy has a probability of 1.0 and a magnitude of 9.
-The magnitudes do not directly translate into the augmentation policy i.e. a magnitude of 9 does not mean a 9 degree rotation.
+The magnitudes do not directly translate into the augmentation policy i.e. a magnitude of 9 does not mean a 9 degrees rotation.
 Instead, scaling is applied to the magnitude to determine the value passed to the augmentation method.
 The scaling varies depending on the augmentation used.

-A policy is a set of single policies:
+A `policy` is a set of single policies:
 ```python
 policies = [
     [('translation', 0.5, 1), ('rotation', 1.0, 9)],